-To make the most out of your WordPress glossary, we have added the option to use singular and plural variations to each of your terms, so that tooltips can be displayed regardless of how the term is written in your text.
+To make the most out of your glossary, we have added the option to the WordPress Glossary plugin to use singular and plural variations to each of your terms, so that tooltips can be displayed regardless of how the term is written in your text.

 This helps in cases where a glossary term is written in the text with a slightly different variation than the one that was defined in the term page, e.g. Tooltip Vs. Tooltips.

 How the plugin displays Singular and Plural Variations

 In the Pro edition of the plugin, Variations are customized according to the different ways of writing the Term.
 It may help to refer to Singular and Plural variations of Terms or other similar variations.